jpbogers/gettingcleaningdata/README.md

 cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+The raw data of all the experiments on 30 subjects, performing 6 different activities is provided.
+The experimental data is arbitrarily separated into two files (train and test).
+After the current program is run, the following average data of the mean and the standard deviation of all the data, grouped by subject and activity, is calculated.

-###For each subject and each activity the following average data of the mean and the standard deviation is provided:
+###For each subject and each activity the following average data of the mean and the standard deviation is calculated:

 - Triaxial acceleration from the accelerometer (total acceleration) and the